 Hard-Won Software Development Habits

-Frozen String Comment: YAGNI
+Ruby’s Frozen String Literal Comment: YAGNI

-A small example of resisting unnecessary abstractions.
+A small example of resisting unnecessary configuration.

 The Joy of JavaScript Absolute Imports